qaalabs/DE5M4/docs/b-plan/2a-user-stories.md

 ## Why This Format Matters

-"This format forces us to think about:
+This format forces us to think about:

 - **WHO** needs this feature (the user)
 - **WHAT** they want to accomplish (the goal)